 Whether offering inviting an invitation to speak on social issues or perhaps to do a stand-up gig, if there is a creator you love, asking your school administrators to organize an event supports their platform, and is a great way to mobilize your community into active participation.

 If you have young children, it is particularly important to teach them from an early age about the importance of diversity and how racism still impacts us as a society.
-A great way to do that is by consuming media that features characters of other races and ethnicities, especially as the leads, or by reading age-appropriate books on the subject.
+A great way to do that is by encouraging them to consume media that features characters of other races and ethnicities, especially as the leads, or by reading age-appropriate books on the subject.

 Frequently Asked Questions